Player Guide

 Final Thoughts

 So long as you follow these standard guidelines when you're at the game table, you shouldn't ever have a bad experience.
 Too many times have I heard horror stories of people's first experiences at a game table, brimming with excitement, only to have their maiden-voyage session marred with negativity, abuse of authority, and bigotry - this should not happen, and is now considered to be in direct violation of the rules of the game.
 There are paragraphs in nearly all of the rulebooks from a wide array of new rulesets that cover this very topic, and because of that, TTRPGs have quickly become a monument to the antithesis of these ideas.
-Inclusivity, respect, collaboration - it all plays into a thoroughly exciting and captivating experience
+Inclusivity, respect, collaboration - it all plays into a thoroughly exciting and captivating experience that anyone would be foolish to ignore or look down upon.

 I have very much enjoyed meeting different people who lead different lives than myself, and I've become good friends with many of them.
 To that end, I've obviously encountered my fair share of "bad apples", but they are few and far between.
 Over the years, I've had wonderful experiences with vastly different people - you can have the same if you try.
+All you need to do is take that first step.